xiaoyunyang/xiaoyunyang.github.io/content/post/programming/ui-state-modeling-using-finite-state-machine.md

 The `setUiState(nextUiState)` is responsible for causing the state to transition from the current uiState to the next uiState based on the system input (i.e., `status` from ChatAPI).

 Our system output is the message we want to render, which comes directly from `UiStateMessageMap`.
 We can do this because our system can only ever be in one of three states.
-When the output of the system depends solely on the current state, we have a special type of a FSM called a Moore machine.
+When the output of the system depends solely on the current state, we have a special type of an FSM called a Moore machine.
 Moore machine is more deterministic but reacts slower to input changes compared to a Mealy machine.
 In a Mealy machine, the output depends on both the current state and the inputs of the system.

 Whether you build a Moore machine or a Mealy machine really depends on the requirements of your system.
 We will see in the next part of the article how we can build a system that is a hybrid Moore and Mealy machine using an architecture that delegates the implementation of state-driven output to child components.

 ## Component with Many States

-For simple components that may only have two or three states, an FSM may be an overkill.
+For simple components that may only have two or three states, an FSM may be overkill.
 There is quite a lot of overhead to implementing the FSM like defining all the UI States for not much additional benefit.

-For a complex system consist of many sub-systems with cross-cutting concern, a FSM provides a huge benefit.
+For a complex system consist of many sub-systems with cross-cutting concerns, an FSM provides a huge benefit.

 Consider you have a system composed of multiple components in which one component needs to be disabled while another component is loading and the output of the two components determines the output of the third component.

 The cross-component dependencies could result in tight coupling of components and makes encapsulation difficult and the system difficult to test.

-At OkCupid, we've built such a component that lets you select a country and a query term (zip code or city name) to find a location any where in the world.
-This seems pretty straight forward until you consider all the edge cases that this component needs to handle.
+At OkCupid, we've built such a component that lets you select a country and a query term (zip code or city name) to find a location anywhere in the world.
+This seems pretty straight-forward until you consider all the edge cases that this component needs to handle.

-- The `<LocationSearch>` component interfaces with an api that provides an array of location objects that best matches the country+query search terms.
+- The `<LocationSearch>` component interfaces with an API that provides an array of location objects that best matches the country+query search terms.
 Based on the lengths of this array, the component could display a success message, a variety of error messages, and another selection UI to disambiguate the search by selecting from a list of best matches.
 - A bonus feature of this component is that if it's used on a mobile device, there's a button that lets you locate yourself automatically using your GPS (latitude+longitude).
 The same API accepts the geo-point data as input and responds with the locations array.
 - The `<LocationSearch>` component also needs to handles client-side input validation errors like invalid zip code and network errors.
-- Furthermore, the component can also be mounted with a **preloaded** `location`, which needs to be reflected in the country select, zip code / city name input, and success message immediately.
+- Furthermore, the component can also be mounted with a **preloaded** `location`, which needs to be reflected in the country dropdown, zip code/city name input, and success message immediately.

 If you see this in a Jira ticket, it might seem a bit overwhelming.
 There's a lot of logic that needs to be implemented.
 But having all the functional requirements up-front is actually a blessing in disguise - it enables us to think more holistically about the design of this component and pick an architecture that can effectively manage all of the complexity of this component.